-Ravens OL John Urschel Retires After CTE Study, Will Pursue MIT Doctorate
+Ravens OL John Urschel Retires After CTE Study, Continues Pursuit of MIT Ph.D.

-Ravens OL John Urschel Retires After CTE Study, Will Pursue MIT DoctorateJuly 27, 2017
+Ravens OL John Urschel Retires After CTE Study, Continues Pursuit of MIT Ph.D.July 27, 2017

 Baltimore Ravens offensive lineman John Urschel surprisingly retired from the NFL on Thursday at the age of 26.

-A source told Hensley that the results of a recent chronic traumatic encephalopathy (CTE) study played a role in Urschel's retirement.
+A source told ESPN's Jamison Hensley that the results of a recent chronic traumatic encephalopathy (CTE) study played a role in Urschel's retirement.

 Urschel is pursuing his doctorate at the Massachusetts Institute of Technology.